marsbroshok/mlops-labs/lab-000-setup/README.md

 - AI Platform Prediction - scalable, serverless model serving
 - BigQuery - analytics data warehouse
 - Cloud Storage - unified object storage
-- Kubeflow Pipelines (KFP) - machine learning worklow orchestration
+- TensorFlow Extended/Kubeflow Pipelines (TFX/KFP) - machine learning pipelines
 - Cloud SQL - machine learning metadata  management

 In the lab environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
 Before proceeding make sure that your account has access to the project and is assigned to the **Owner** or **Editor** role.